-- Try to grow peonies on high grounds or slopes so that they don’t stand on excess water.
-Keep your soil deep enough, fertile.
-Also make sure that the pH is neutral.
+Try to grow peonies on high grounds or slopes so that they don’t stand on excess water.
+Keep your soil deep enough, and fertile.
+Also, make sure that the pH is neutral.

-- Do not plant peonies near a bigger tree.
-As peonies are smaller than the bigger trees, they may get less nutrition from soil if planted near a large one.
-So, to avoid competition for food, moisture, and light; grow peonies with its friendly plants.
+Do not plant peonies near a bigger tree.
+As peonies are smaller than the bigger trees, they may get less nutrition from the soil if planted near a large one.
+So, to avoid competition for food, moisture, and light; grow peonies with their friendly plants.

-- Provide the plants good shelter from strong winds.
-Otherwise, it can break due to strong pressure of wind as the upper part gets heavier after blooming.
+Provide the plants with good shelter from strong winds.
+Otherwise, it can break due to the strong pressure of wind as the upper part gets heavier after blooming.

 Prepare the Soil for Planting Peonies:

-- In case of heavy or sandy soil, you can mix some compost along with bone meal to enhance its fertility.
+In case of heavy or sandy soil, you can mix some compost along with a bone meal to enhance its fertility.

 Plant Peonies in the Prepared Soil:

-- Place the eyes ½ inch to 2 inches below the soil surface, for herbaceous variety.
-In case of tree variety dig the hole 2 feet by 1 foot.
+Place the eyes ½ inch to 2 inches below the soil surface, for herbaceous variety.
+In the case of trees, a variety digs the hole 2 feet by 1 foot.
 Place the graph about 5 inches below the ground level.
 For the Itoh variety, plant just below the soil surface, 1.5 inches for cooler zones and ½ inch for warmer zones.

-- Set the roots of the plant 2 inches below the soil surface.
-Also take care that the eyes are face top upward on top of a lump of soil inside the hole.
+Set the roots of the plant 2 inches below the soil surface.
+Also, take care that the eyes are facing top upward on top of a lump of soil inside the hole.
 Try not to plant too deep inside the soil.
 Otherwise, the flowers may not bloom as expected.

-- Water the plant at the time of planting and in case of bare root you can immerse them before planting for a couple of hours.
+Water the plant at the time of planting and in case of bare roots you can immerse them before planting for a couple of hours.

 Nurture and Prune the Peony Plants:

-- Hand weed the root area first.
+Hand weed the root area first.
 If you want to use herbicide, use a pre-emergent one.
-But only do this after hand weeding when the shoots are minimum 15 cm in height.
+But only do this after hand weeding when the shoots are a minimum of 15 cm in height.

-- You may need to use fertilizers to maximize the productivity.
+You may need to use fertilizers to maximize productivity.
 Sometimes, heavy rainfall or snowfall can take away valuable nutrients from the soil.
 In these cases, you can slow release 5-10-10 or 10-20-20 of low nitrogen fertilizer.
 Release the fertilizer 6 to 18 inches inside the soil for best results.
-Try not to spray fertilizer too close to the crown of the plants, otherwise it can cause burn.
+Try not to spray fertilizer too close to the crown of the plants, otherwise, it can cause a burn.

-- Maintain proper water drainage and air circulation to lessen any fungal infections.
-Peonies are mostly vulnerable to Botrytis blight that may lead to rotting of young plants.
+Maintain proper water drainage and air circulation to lessen any fungal infections.
+Peonies are most vulnerable to Botrytis blight which may lead to the rotting of young plants.
 It can even result in undeveloped buds and leaf spots.

 Benefits of Planting Peonies in Spring: